What Conditions Qualify for Long-term Disability in South Carolina

 What Medical Conditions Qualify for Long-term Disability?

 While some people think that injuries have to result from a severe accident to qualify, in reality, an accident does not need to happen.
+So what illness qualifies for long-term disability?
 A wide range of medical conditions could qualify an applicant for disability coverage under their insurance policy.
 The most common conditions include musculoskeletal disorders, arthritis, back pain, and chronic pain.

 Below is a list of other qualifying conditions that may be severe enough by disability insurance companies to qualify a claimant for long-term disability: